 4. Beaches

-You only have to walk 15-20 minutes out of town, and you’ll find a stunning stretch of bay that runs along the SW Coast Path.
+One of our favourite things to do in Padstow was to explore the surrounding beaches.
+You only have to walk 15-20 minutes out of town, and there’s a stunning stretch of bay that runs along the SW Coastal Path.

 We enjoyed hanging out for the day at St George’s Cove.
 A gorgeous sandy beach with crystal clear waters that’s not too far from the harbour.

 Other lovely beaches in the area include Hawkers Cove and Harbour Cove.
-These are a bit further to get to but consequently see fewer people.

 5. The Camel Trail

+The Camel Trail is an 18-mile recreational trail that runs from Padstow to Wenfordbridge.
 Running alongside a disused railway line, the trail allows unrivalled views of the area’s most spectacular scenery.

 From charming seaside towns to countryside villages, the variety of landscapes allows for quite an exciting adventure.